 AFFF stands for “aqueous film-forming foam.”
 Chemguard, the supplier, notes that its AFFF “floats on and quickly covers the fuel surface.”
-The foam being lighter than the fuel, it acts to suffocate the fire when used in sufficient quantities (as shown in the USS Carl Vinson photos).
+The foam being lighter than the fuel, suffocates the fire when used in sufficient quantities (as shown in the USS Carl Vinson photos).

 Since then, of course, civilian fire departments across the country have incorporated AFFF (check out this overview PDF) into their equipment and training programs.
+It’s from 2007 but still applicable.
 Did you know that you can even purchase AFFF on Amazon?